CorrineC/full-stack-study/css/NOTES.md

 **background-image** : We can change the background of an element into an image.
 The value provided must be a url, which is written as `url("example.jpg")`.

 **!important** : Applied to specific attributes, this will override _any_ style regardless of its specificity.
 A justification for its use is when working with multiple stylesheets.

+## The Box Model

+The box model allows the browser to interpret elements on a webpage as though they existed within a box.

+The box model's properties are:

+- width/height : width/height of content area
+- padding : space between the content area and border
+- border : thickness and style of the border
+- margin : amount of space between border and outside edge of the element